 Mice can enter your home through cracks and holes in the exterior, anywhere from the foundation to the roof.
 Rodents like mice and rats are known to cause house damage and carry over 35 diseases.

-There are various ways to get mice out of your clean house, but mainly you have to cut off their access to food.
-Without access to food, they will have to leave.
+There are various ways to get mice out of your clean house, but a good way is to cut off their access to food.
+Without access to food, they will eventually leave.